Choosing a Linux Distro: Which Distro?

 Stability!

 Linux Mint is a very stable distribution; it is based off of Ubuntu LTS or Debian (for the LMDE version) and brings the stability and reliability of those distributions with it.
-On top of that, the Timeshift utility is preinstalled and easy to configure to allow you to easily roll your system back to a previous state if something goes wront.
-Linux Mint also includes an easy way to install upgrades to the new version seemlessly.
+On top of that, the Timeshift utility is preinstalled and easy to configure to allow you to easily roll your system back to a previous state if something goes wrong.
+Linux Mint also includes an easy way to install upgrades to the new version seamlessly.

 If you want a “just works” distro that you’ll pick up on right away, you can’t do a whole lot better than Linux Mint.